CRS Booking and Ticketing Policy

 Are travel agents permitted to use robotic/automation tools to search for and book Air Canada inventory?

-All segments booked using a robotic tool and/or other form of automation with the intent to circumvent inventory management controls by searching for and/or booking inventory that is not available, may result in action, such as but not limited to, cancellation of segment, issuance of debit memo, inhibiting of agency pseudo city code (PCC) from view/book capability and other possible restrictions.
+All segments booked using a robotic tool and/or other form of automation with the intent to circumvent inventory management controls by searching for and/or booking inventory that is not available, may result in action, such as but not limited to, cancellation of segment, issuance of debit memo, inhibiting of agency pseudo city code or Office ID from view/book capability and other possible restrictions.

 October 24, 2024